EMS vs DMS what is the Difference?

 Energy Management Systems can provide:

 - Demand prediction of loads

 - Online metering of power flows and voltage and angle of different buses, lines, and interregional transfers

 - Meter system parameters such as power quality, power factor, and system voltage sag conditions

 - Protection control and relay settings EMS have been developed over the years as a branch of the control center, which comes on a scaled platform.
 EMS further encompasses the supervision and control of power plants and high to medium voltage levels.

 Finally, the most important thing that we need to take care of is how to get the optimum result for the distributed energy management system.
-Within a good management system, the result will get the optimum state in order to give more benefit to the Grid.
+Within a good management system, the result will get the optimum state to give more benefit to the Grid.